|

-Thai Language Lesson 2
+Thai Language Lessons - Lesson 2

 a pen = (l)bpahk-gah